hbashton/spotify-ripper/README.rst

 Config File
 ~~~~~~~~~~~

 For options that you want set on every run, you can use a config file named ``config.ini`` in the settings folder (defaults to ``~/.spotify-ripper``).
-The options in the config file use the same name as the command line options with the exception that dashes are tranlated to ``snake_case``.
+The options in the config file use the same name as the command line options with the exception that dashes are translated to ``snake_case``.
 Any option specified in the command line will overwrite any setting in the config file.
 Please put all options under a ``[main]`` section.

 Here is an example config file